oceanprotocol-archive/predict-eth/examples/get-ethdata-ccxt-binance.md

 ## Get Binance ETH/USDT price feed via CCXT

+NOTE: this README may be out of date from changes in ocean.py or otherwise.
+Adapt accordingly.

 Here, we use the the ccxt library, "a collection of available crypto exchanges or exchange classes.
 Each class implements the public and private API for a particular crypto exchange."
 [Here are ccxt docs](https://docs.ccxt.com/en/latest/manual.html).
 [Here's ccxt on github](https://github.com/ccxt/ccxt).

 Under the hood, ccxt queries the Binance API for Binance data.